<input type="button">

 Examples

-The below example shows a very simple drawing app created using a <canvas> element and some simple CSS and JavaScript (we'll hide the CSS for brevity).
+The below example shows a very simple drawing app created using a <canvas> element and some CSS and JavaScript (we'll hide the CSS for brevity).
 The top two controls allow you to choose the color and size of the drawing pen.
 The button, when clicked, invokes a function that clears the canvas.

 html